NCHRP 20-68A [Active]

 Scan 15-03 Preservation Practices for Steel Bridge Coatings will investigate leading practices for corrosion mitigation through coating management and recoating and associated management of environmentally hazardous materials.
 The scan team's final report is available by clicking here. ( 3 Mb PDF file)

 Scan 16-01 Leading Practices in the Use of the Highway Safety Manual for Planning, Design and Operations will evaluate the processes, job aids and tools, workforce training, and manner in which agencies have institutionalized the Highway Safety Manual as part of performance based and asset management processes in planning, design and operations.

 Scan 16-02 Leading Landscape Design Practices for Cost-Effective Roadside Water Management will review recent experience with green infrastructure practices for roadside water management to identify planning and design criteria, management practices, and exemplary applications that may be broadly useful in transportation agencies nationwide.

-Scan 17-01 Successful Approaches for the Use of Unmanned Aerial Systems by Surface Transportation Agencies will examine how agencies and their contractors are using UAS to facilitate for inspection, inventory, survey, and other operations and dealing with regulatory and other impediments to UAS deployment.
+Scan 17-01 Successful Approaches for the Use of Unmanned Aerial Systems by Surface Transportation Agencies investigated how agencies and their contractors are using UAS to facilitate inspection, inventory, survey, and other facility operations and dealing with regulatory and other impediments to UAS deployment.
 The scan team's final report is available by clicking here. ( 37 Mb PDF file).